 The University may request that the Employee present a certificate of discharge or release from active duty under honorable conditions.

 The University may hire a replacement while an Employee is on military leave.
-The replacement is a term appointment and the offer letter from the hiring officer must clearly state the term of the appointment.
+The replacement is a term appointment and the offer letter from the hiring officer must clearly state the terms and conditions of employment and that the position will end upon the return of the Employee on leave.
 The replacement worker may be eligible for benefits depending on the type and length of the assignment.
-However, in no case, will a replacement worker be eligible for benefits provided under the Position Discontinuation and Staff Transition policy.
-The offer letter must clearly state the terms and conditions of employment and that the position will end upon the return of the Employee on leave.
+However, in no case, will a replacement worker be eligible for benefits provided under the Position Discontinuation and Staff Transition (PDST) policy.
 Upon return of the Employee from military leave, the replacement worker's employment with the University will cease.

 Special arrangements for faculty members are handled by the Provost's Staff Conference.